Blobscan/blobscan/.changeset/tricky-actors-worry.md

 "@blobscan/web": patch
 ---

-The Tooltip component now includes extra logic to prevent it from overflowing.
+Added additional logic to the `Tooltip` component to prevent overflow.